 Colin S. Campbell

-Dr. Campbell has been a research scientist at Decagon for 14 years following his Ph.D. at Texas A&M University in Soil Physics.
+Dr. Campbell has been a research scientist at METER for 14 years following his Ph.D. at Texas A&M University in Soil Physics.
 He is currently serving as Vice President of Research, Development, Engineering, and Software.
 He is also adjunct faculty with the Dept. of Crop and Soil Sciences at Washington State University where he co-teaches Environmental Biophysics, a class he took over from his father, Gaylon, 14 years ago.
 Dr. Campbell’s early research focused on field-scale measurements of CO2 and water vapor flux but has shifted toward moisture and heat flow instrumentation for the soil-plant-atmosphere continuum and irrigation management.
 He recently received the prestigious Fellow Award for outstanding scientific contributions from the American Society of Agronomy (ASA).
 His latest work is focused on combining remote sensing and in situ data to provide a more complete picture of water availability to crops.

 Douglas R. Cobos

 Dr. Cobos is a Research Scientist and the Director of Research and Development at METER.
 He also holds an adjunct appointment in the Department of Crop and Soil Sciences at Washington State University where he co-teaches Environmental Biophysics.
 Doug’s Masters Degree from Texas A&M and Ph.D. from the University of Minnesota focused on field scale fluxes of CO2 and mercury, respectively.
 Doug was hired at METER to be the Lead Engineer in charge of designing the Thermal and Electrical Conductivity Probe (TECP) that flew to Mars aboard NASA’s 2008 Phoenix Scout Lander.
 His current research is centered on instrumentation development for soil and plant sciences.